MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/guidelines-that-support-professionals-use.md

 ### Workflow

-The Workflow Condition Editor is limited to create one single line in a condition.
+The Workflow Condition Editor is limited to creating one single line in a condition.
 If your customization for a workflow takes more than 30 minutes to test and explain, it's considered a consulting service at the discretion of the Microsoft Engineer.

 > [!NOTE]
-> Review [Microsoft Dynamics GP Workflow 2.0 AND & OR conditions when setting up approval steps.](https://community.dynamics.com/blogs/post/?postid=a487f20b-e595-4ecd-b51b-81aae053a1e0) to help with `And/Or` statements in workflow conditions.
+> Review [Microsoft Dynamics GP Workflow 2.0 AND & OR conditions when setting up approval steps](https://community.dynamics.com/blogs/post/?postid=a487f20b-e595-4ecd-b51b-81aae053a1e0) to help with `And/Or` statements in workflow conditions.

 ## Additional information